Should Value Investors Buy These Transportation Stocks?

 Luckily, Zacks has developed its own Style Scores system in an effort to find stocks with specific traits.
 Value investors will be interested in the system's "Value" category.
 Stocks with both "A" grades in the Value category and high Zacks Ranks are among the strongest value stocks on the market right now.

-One company to watch right now is Danaos (DAC).
-DAC is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A. The stock has a Forward P/E ratio of 3.43.
-This compares to its industry's average Forward P/E of 4.14.
-DAC's Forward P/E has been as high as 5.30 and as low as 1.62, with a median of 3.83, all within the past year.
+One company to watch right now is Capital Product Partners (CPLP).
+CPLP is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
+The stock is trading with a P/E ratio of 3.65, which compares to its industry's average of 4.14.
+Over the last 12 months, CPLP's Forward P/E has been as high as 7.55 and as low as 3.47, with a median of 5.41.

-Investors should also recognize that DAC has a P/B ratio of 0.78.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 0.98.
-Within the past 52 weeks, DAC's P/B has been as high as 1.19 and as low as 0.36, with a median of 0.81.
+We should also highlight that CPLP has a P/B ratio of 0.62.
+The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
+This company's current P/B looks solid when compared to its industry's average P/B of 0.99.
+Over the past year, CPLP's P/B has been as high as 0.65 and as low as 0.34, with a median of 0.50.

+Finally, investors should note that CPLP has a P/CF ratio of 2.48.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+CPLP's current P/CF looks attractive when compared to its industry's average P/CF of 6.08.
+Within the past 12 months, CPLP's P/CF has been as high as 2.71 and as low as 1.68, with a median of 2.09.

-Investors could also keep in mind Star Bulk Carriers (SBLK), an Transportation - Shipping stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Another great Transportation - Shipping stock you could consider is ZIM Integrated Shipping Services (ZIM), which is a # 1 (Strong Buy) stock with a Value Score of A.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Danaos and Star Bulk Carriers are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, DAC and SBLK feels like a great value stock at the moment.
+These are just a handful of the figures considered in Capital Product Partners and ZIM Integrated Shipping Services's great Value grade.
+Still, they help show that the stock is likely being undervalued at the moment.
+Add this to the strength of its earnings outlook, and we can clearly see that CPLP and ZIM is an impressive value stock right now.

 Click to get this free report